-- Lowers maintainability because a module can be modified due to unrelated causes (reason: the module contains code unrelated to each other) or many modules may need to be modified to achieve a small change in behavior (reason: because the code related to that change is not localized to a single module). - Lowers reusability of modules because they do not represent logical units of functionality.
+- Lowers the understandability of modules as it is difficult to express module functionalities at a higher level. - Lowers maintainability because a module can be modified due to unrelated causes (reason: the module contains code unrelated to each other) or many modules may need to be modified to achieve a small change in behavior (reason: because the code related to that change is not localized to a single module). - Lowers reusability of modules because they do not represent logical units of functionality.